Dr. Deborah Ashton

 Role: Session Presenter

-She created the 360° Inclusion Leadership Profile™ (360° ILP) and the Inclusive Culture Inventory (ICI).
-The 360° ILP assesses individual and organizational strengths and developmental needs for leading an inclusive and multicultural workforce and provides action plans to assist with individual development plans, executive coaching, workshops, and training.
-The ICI measures the inclusiveness of an organization’s environment and provides guidance to increase inclusion.
+She created the 360° Inclusion Leadership Profile™ (ILP), the Inclusive Culture Profile (ICP) and the Six Pillars of Diversity and Inclusion™ strategical framework, which treats the organization as an ecosystem.
+The ILP assesses individual strengths and developmental needs for leading an inclusive and multicultural workforce and provides action plans to assist with leadership development.
+The ICP measures the inclusiveness of an organization’s environment and provides guidance to increase inclusion.